mattallen-it/lab-001-windows11-local-user-admin-security-baseline/README.md

 # lab-001-windows11-local-user-admin-security-baseline

+This lab establishes a secure, predictable Windows 11 baseline intended to mirror entry-level government and contractor workstation configurations.

 ## What This Lab Is
 A practical Windows 11 Pro lab that simulates real Tier 1 IT support and entry-level security tasks.
 The lab focuses on configuring local user accounts, enforcing least privilege, and basic auditing.